Low Lift Ways to Progress in Your AP Class

 Help!
 I want to move forward with my class, but the vibes are all wrong.

 You are not alone!
 I've worked with dozens of AP students.
 It's hard to find a more hardworking and committed bunch of students.
-I'm also a big believer that if you're working towards a big goal, it's best to make a little big of progress every day.
-That's in contrast to putting this off or getting super stuck.
 But let's face it, life is not always ideal and things happen.

-Luckily, there are things you can do to make forward progress even when you can't manage to summon tons of motivation or energy.
+Luckily, there are things you can do to move forward even when you can't summon tons of motivation or energy.
 These low lift activities are small wins.
 Sometimes, they're enough on their own to get us jump started.
 Completing a small task sometimes helps us gain momentum to tackle something bigger.
-On the other hand, sometimes all we can manage is to put something small in order.
+But sometimes all we can manage is to put something small in order.
 That's okay too.

 Be A Friend To Your Future Self

 I first encountered the phrase "be a friend to your future self" over at the Learn and Work Smarter podcast.
 The play is to ask yourself, "What could I do right now that would be good for my future self?"
-By thinking forward in time, we can often identify things that will annoy, frustrate, or confuse our future selves.
+We can often identify things that will annoy, frustrate, or confuse our future selves.
 Then, you can literally change the future by solving those problems now.

 There are a ton of low lift things you can do now that can help make your future self calmer and happier.
-If you can't take on a big thing now, doing a small thing helps your future self have more capacity and time for the big thing.
+Many problems snowball if we ignore them.
+So it is often the case that doing a small thing now prevents a big problem later.
+Your future self will thank you!

 Clean and Organize Physical Spaces